anomaly/prestans-docs/source/index.rst

-.. prestans documentation master file, created by sphinx-quickstart on Sat Aug 11 13:23:11 2012.
+..
+Prestans documentation master file, created by sphinx-quickstart on Sat Aug 11 13:23:11 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.